rubencougil/wasm-go/README.md

 slider to modify a gray scale for this gopher.
 This image manipulation is not done using JS, is actually performed by a Go program running into your browser.

+Find more in this Medium blog post [here](https://medium.com/@rcougil/web-assembly-go-d01bbfc004cc)

 ## How to run it

 Execute: